Superman and Lois Lane: 1986–2011

-In 2006, the couple adopts a boy, the biological son of Kryptonian villains General Zod and Ursa and named him Chris Kent in the story arc Last Son.
-Although Clark is quick to embrace parenthood, Lois is more reluctant, until she sees how vulnerable and sweet Chris is, and the three of them become a happy family.
-When Zod invades Earth, during the battle, Chris along with his birth parents are sucked into the Phantom Zone, leaving Clark and Lois without their son and heartbroken.
+In the 2006 story arc Last Son, the couple adopted a boy, the biological son of Kryptonian villains General Zod and Ursa, and named him Chris Kent.
+Although Clark is quick to embrace parenthood, Lois is more reluctant until she sees how vulnerable and sweet Chris is, and the three of them become a happy family.
+When Zod invades Earth, during the battle, Chris, along with his birth parents are sucked into the Phantom Zone, leaving Clark and Lois without their son and heartbroken.
 Chris later returned as a teenager under the guise of Nightwing.

-In the 2009 Superman: Secret Origin, a six-part miniseries by Geoff Johns and Gary Frank that detailed Superman's new origin story (replacing Mark Waid's 2003 limited series Superman: Birthright) in the post-Infinite Crisis DC Universe.
-In the series, Lois becomes Clark's mentor when he begins his employment at the Daily Planet.
-The paper has been in financial trouble since Lex Luthor controls nearly every media outlet in Metropolis and the Daily Planet is the only major newspaper that directly attacks him.
+In the 2009 Superman: Secret Origin, a six-part miniseries by Geoff Johns and Gary Frank that detailed Superman's new origin story (replacing Mark Waid's 2003 limited series Superman: Birthright) in the post-Infinite Crisis DC Universe, Lois becomes Clark's mentor when he begins his employment at the Daily Planet.
+The paper had been in financial trouble since Lex Luthor controls nearly every media outlet in Metropolis, with the Daily Planet being the only major newspaper that directly attacks him.
 In Superman's first public appearance, he saves Lois when she falls off the LexCorp building.
 Understanding the flying hero's benevolence, Lois writes a positive article on him, which boosts the Daily Planet's sales 700%.
 Eventually, Luthor becomes involved with General Sam Lane, Lois' father, so that they can defeat Superman, believing him to be an alien threat.
 Superman defeats Metallo, a U.S. soldier converted into a cyborg, and public opinion turns in Superman's favor.
 In the aftermath, Clark and Lois become friendly rivals, while Superman and Lois begin to develop mutual romantic feelings.